Evoseal Fibreglass Flat Roofing Systems Peters Motor Company, Bourne

 St Peter's Pool, Bourne

-The town is also lucky enough to benefit from a large and well cared for park, known as the Wellhead Gardens, consisting of around 21 acres of parkland that is open to the public all year round and managed by Bourne United Charities.
+The town is also fortunate to benefit from a large and well cared for park, known as the Wellhead Gardens, consisting of around 21 acres of parkland that is open to the public all year round and managed by Bourne United Charities.
 The park has an abundance of trees and water ways, and some intriguing historic buildings, including the Wellhead Cottage (see picture below), which is an old limestone property that dates back to the 18th century and is owned by Bourne United Charities, rented as a private home to suitable tenants.
 Shippon Barn also sits in the Wellhead Gardens and it is thought that this was constructed from the remains of an old castle that was once thought to have occupied the Wellhead Gardens.
 The Bourne Castle, as it was known, was probably built by Hereward The Wake and the only evidence of of the castle that now remains is some grass-covered ditches.
 The Wellhead Gardens are also home to one of the most ancient sites of artesian water supply in the country - St Peter's Pool.
 This pool is reputedly fed by seven springs which never dry up (although this source is now tapped by Anglian Water to provide water supplies for a large catchment area), and this once formed the source of the water defences of Bourne Castle as well as the power for the town's three mills.
 St Peter's Pool is the source of the Bourne Eau, which is a stream (turning into a river) that flows in an easterly direction to join the River Glen at Tongue End.
 The best time to visit the park is in the spring time when the trees that line the pathways are full with blossom - a truely stunning site.

 The Wellhead Cottage, Bourne